-Bookkeeping is a popular profession here in Australia.
-It has the advantages of being a semi-professional ‘white-collar’ career.
-Still, at the same time, it offers you opportunities to start your own business, work from home, and enjoy a rewarding career in the bookkeeping and accounting industry.
+In Australia, bookkeeping is a common career.
+It enjoys the benefits of a semi-professional ‘white-collar’ occupation.
+Nonetheless, it allows you to create your own business, work from home, and have a meaningful career in bookkeeping and accounting.

 What does bookkeeping offer me?

 On a monthly basis, bookkeepers verify that all of a company’s costs, revenue, and transactions are documented in the company’s books and reconcile the company’s financial records.
 Bookkeepers can also assist with the creation of financial statements and reports.
 Although accounting may be an in-house function, most organizations use freelance bookkeepers.